1. The capital city of the ancient Pandya dynasty was ____________.

 Explanation: Their hymns enriched Tamil devotional literature.

-72. Pandya temple architecture influenced:
+72. Pandya temple architecture influenced ____________.

 A) Khmer temples in Cambodia